whoami90506/MSoC-Self-Paced/bloomfilter/report.md

 #pragma HLS ARRAY_PARTITION variable=bloom_filter_local complete dim=0
 ```

 However, the synthesis tool does not support array complete partition with size over 1024.
-I can not try to seperate all elements in arrays.
+I can not try to separate all elements in arrays.

 ## HLS screenshot